alecxander567/SIA-Frontend/README.md

-# SIA-Frontend
+# 🛍️ SIA-Frontend

-SIA-Frontend is a simple and modern web application for managing products and monitoring business operations.
-Designed for administrators, it provides a user-friendly front end and a robust backend, allowing seamless product management, order tracking, and employee status monitoring.
+SIA-Frontend is a modern web application for managing products and monitoring business operations.
+Designed for administrators, it provides a user-friendly interface to handle inventory, track orders, and oversee employee activity.
+Built with React and Tailwind CSS, it connects seamlessly to a Spring Boot backend.

-## Technologies Used
+## 🧰 Technologies Used

 **Front End:**
 - JavaScript